Living With an Alcoholic: Tolls, Strategies & Support

-With alcohol abuse being so common, it may be difficult to determine whether you’re living with an alcoholic.
-There are some signs that can point toward alcoholism and give you a clearer picture of whether your spouse has an alcohol problem.
+Since alcohol abuse is so common, it may be difficult to determine if you’re living with someone with an alcohol use disorder.
+Some signs can point toward alcohol addiction and give you a clearer picture of whether your spouse has an alcohol problem.

 Alcoholism Is a Family Disease

-You’ve probably heard someone say that alcoholism is a family disease, and there is truth to this.
-Studies show that about 50% of alcoholism is heritable, meaning that around half of a person’s risk of developing alcoholism is due to genetics.
-It quite literally runs in families.
+You’ve probably heard someone say alcoholism is a family disease, and there is truth to this.
+Studies show that about 50% of alcoholism is heritable, meaning that around half of a person’s risk of developing alcohol use disorder is due to genetics.

-It can also be a “family disease” in that research shows that the wives and mothers of those with addictions are likely to become codependent, meaning that all of their energy becomes focused on “fixing” or “saving” the person with the addiction.
-This results in poor physical and emotional well-being, self-sacrifice and neglect of one’s own needs.
-For this reason, close family members of an alcoholic often also require treatment.
+It can also be a “family disease” in that research shows that the wives and mothers of those with alcohol addictions are likely to become codependent, meaning that all of their energy becomes focused on “fixing” or “saving” the person with the addiction.
+This results in poor physical and emotional well-being, self-sacrifice and neglect of one’s needs.
+For this reason, close family members of someone with an alcohol use disorder often also require treatment.

-Binge drinking is common in the United States, but not every case of binge drinking means that a person is an alcoholic.
-If someone is truly an alcoholic, they will demonstrate signs of alcoholism.
-Sometimes, the signs may be more subtle, as a person can have a mild case of alcohol use disorder in which they only show two or three symptoms.
+However, not every case of binge drinking means that a person has an alcohol addiction.
+If someone truly has an alcohol use disorder, they will demonstrate signs of alcoholism.
+Sometimes, the signs may be more subtle, as a person can have a mild case of alcohol use disorder with only two or three symptoms.
 On the other hand, some cases of alcoholism may be more severe, and a person will show many symptoms.

-If your spouse is an alcoholic, they may show some or many of the following signs:
+If someone has an alcohol use disorder, they may show some or many of the following signs:

-- Being unable to cut back on drinking, even if they have a desire to do so
+- Being unable to cut back on drinking, even if they desire to

-- Consuming larger amounts of alcohol than they intend to
+- Consuming more significant amounts of alcohol than intended

 - Continuing to drink, even when it causes problems in their relationships